 How to travel between Sapporo and Tokyo

-Tokyo-Sapporo is one of the world's busiest air route with dozens of flights per day, operated by JAL, ANA, Air Do, Skymark, Vanilla Air, Jetstar Japan and Spring Airlines Japan.
+Tokyo-Sapporo is one of the world's busiest air route with dozens of flights per day, operated by JAL, ANA, Air Do, Skymark, Peach Aviation, Jetstar Japan and Spring Airlines Japan.
 The majority of flights use Tokyo's Haneda Airport and Sapporo's New Chitose Airport, but quite a few flights also use Tokyo's Narita Airport.

 Flight duration is about 90 minutes.
 The regular one way fares by the conventional airlines are as high as around 40,000 yen, but thanks to a wide range of discount offers, one way fares of around or under 10,000 yen are often available.
-Skymark, Vanilla Air, Jetstar Japan and Spring Airlines Japan tend to have the lowest fares (sometimes under 5000 yen), especially to/from Narita.
+Skymark, Peach Aviation, Jetstar Japan and Spring Airlines Japan tend to have the lowest fares (sometimes under 5000 yen), especially to/from Narita.

 |Airfares from Tokyo to Sapporo over the next 30 days|